MCT-master/mct-master.github.io/_posts/2020-10-17-aleksati-samtar.md

 </figure>

 ### Randomness
 When in a segment, the system chooses a random sequence of two samples that are looped when hitting the string of the guitar.
-However, to enable a more exploratory experience I added a rotary knob (0 - 100) that adjusts the probability a single hit has of changing the current sample sequence to a new one.
+To enable a exploratory interaction I added a rotary knob (0 - 100) that adjusts the probability a trigger has of changing the current sample sequence to a new one.
 For instance, if the knob is at 40 the next trigger will have a 40% chance of changing the sample sequence and a 60% chance of staying on the same two samples.

 ### Effects
 For some further variation, a designed a few effects to facilitate some sound manipulation options.
 As the players left hand is completely free during play I put a soft potentiometer on the back of the guitar neck that controls the overall pitch of the samples.
 Furthermore, a chorus distortion was added for the ability to go full rock n roll, enabled by a simple switch on the mounted Bela board.